 When the Site1-911 CSS is applied to a directory number (DN), the dialed digits “911″ match the 911 route pattern, and the call is routed to the pattern’s gateway Gateway1.
-Other dialed digits won’t match any patterns, since the 9.! pattern is not in this CSS, and the call ends.
+Other dialed digits will not match any patterns, since the 9.! pattern is not in this CSS, and the call ends.

 When the Site1-UR CSS is applied, the DN can dial any digits and find a match via the 9.! pattern.

-NOTE: “!” is a pattern that matches all digits, regardless of length
+NOTE: “!” is a pattern that matches all digits, regardless of length.

 Follow the reactions below and share your own thoughts.